-Our adrenaline-inducing adventure will take you from the spectacular cloud forests of Monteverde and the volcanic slopes of Arenal, to the sandy Caribbean coast to test out your sea-legs on a surfboard.
-Get ready to assist in a variety of inspiring volunteer projects, and, to top it all off, spend a week or two at a Turtle Conservation Project.
+Our adrenaline-inducing adventure will take you from the spectacular cloud forests of Monteverde to the sandy shores of Puerto Viejo for an array of conservation work and cultural exposure.
+Get ready to assist in a variety of inspiring volunteer projects, and, to top it all off, spend a week at a Turtle Conservation Project in Tortuguero.
 A fantastic balance between guided excursions and sustainable volunteer impact, Costa Rica has something for everyone!

-- Volunteer on a variety of wildlife and environmental conservation projects
+- Develop your understanding and appreciation of a variety of wildlife and environmental conservation

 On arrival into San Jose you will be met at the airport and transferred to your accommodation.
 After a good night’s rest, you will head to the incredible Monteverde Cloud Forest with its vast array of wildlife as you volunteer at a coffee plantation that promotes the need for sustainable farming and coffee production practices.
-Next, the trip heads to La Fortuna, a picturesque rural town at the foot of Costa Rica’s largest volcano, Arenal.
-Included outdoor activities are plentiful, from volcano hikes, to ziplining, to swimming in hidden pools fed by natural hot springs.
+You can look forward to organic farm tours and eco-field work like tree planting which helps off-set your carbon footprint!
+Outdoor activities are plentiful, from exploring hidden jungle trails, ziplines and canopy tours.
 A true adventurers paradise, the options are endless.

-Next, it’s time to pack up your bags, navigate the mountain passes, and arrive in the town of Puerto Viejo on the Caribbean coast, the jumping off point for the second week of your adventure.
-A day rafting down one of Costa Rica’s wide and panoramic rivers ensures the week starts with a splash, before spending a day volunteering at an Iguana Farm.
-In an effort to reverse the decline of the endangered Great Green Macaw, the next couple of days will be spent making a real difference on a conservation project looking after these magnificent endangered bird species.
+Next, it’s time to pack up your bags, navigate the mountain passes, and arrive in the town of Puerto Viejo on the Caribbean coast, base camp for the next phase of your adventure.
+In an effort to reverse the decline of the endangered Great Green Macaw, the next three days will be spent making a real difference on a conservation project looking after these magnificent endangered birds.
 After your hands-on project work, enjoy some well-earned relaxation time on the Caribbean coast.
-Learn to surf, walk white sand beaches to Manzanillo and sample the colourful local cuisine and chilled backpacker scene.
-Conclude your Caribbean adventure by visiting an indigenous tribe, touring their Cacao farm, take part in a reforestation project, and enjoy a little homemade chocolate!
+Learn to surf, walk white sand beaches on a coastal hike to Gandoca and sample the colourful local cuisine and chilled backpacker scene.
+Spend a couple of days volunteering at a local Iguana Farm before concluding your Caribbean adventure living with an indigenous tribe, touring their Cacao farm, take part in a reforestation project, and enjoy a little homemade chocolate!

-The next stage of your adventure is spent volunteering at a sea turtle conservation project ona remote stretch of beach that borders Tortuguero National Park.
-You can spend either one or two weeks at this project.
+The next stage of your adventure is spent volunteering at a sea turtle conservation project on a remote stretch of beach that borders Tortuguero National Park.
 Costa Rica is home to 5 species of turtle, of which 4 are endangered, so supporting local partners on their work to reverse this trend is a powerful and rewarding experience.
 The remote project sites are beautiful, and your work typically includes beach patrols (during nesting season), hatchery work and site maintenance.

 If you are excited by the prospect of travel in Costa Rica, and would like a bit more inspiration, check out our Gapforce Costa Rica blog: https://gapforce.org/our-blog/2020/03/backpacking-costa-rica/